alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/getting-started.md

 You will need to use a command-line tool to download AlterNET UI project template and create AlterNET UI application.

 Refer to our [command line step-by-step tutorial](../tutorials/hello-world/command-line/hello-world-command-line.md) for more details.

+AlterNET UI is [published on nuget.org](https://www.nuget.org/packages/Alternet.UI) as a package you can use in your .NET projects.